lujiazho/SegDrawer/README.md

 1. How to start
     - Click magic wand button (the curso becomes cross)
 2. How to use
-    - Postive prompt by single left click
+    - **Postive prompt** by single left click
-    - Negative prompt by single right click
+    - **Negative prompt** by single right click
     - The behavior of revert button will change, which removes the latest interactive prompt
 3. How to end
-    - Click the magic wand button once again (the curso becomes normal)
+    - Click the magic wand button once again (the curso becomes normal).
+Note: it's actually **safe** to click any other button while in interactive mode.
     - The latest mask will save to the mask collections
     - The behavior of revert button will be turned back

 # Run Locally